New Tool for Pre-Surgical Detection of Kidney Cancers May Help Patients Avoid Unnecessary Surgeries

 The results of a prospective multicenter phase III study being presented at the 2010 annual meeting of the American Urological Association demonstrate that the use of an antibody called 124I-girentuximab with PET/CT imaging can help to distinguish clear-cell renal cell carcinoma (RCC), the predominant variant of kidney cancer, from other types of benign or malignant kidney masses.
 If approved by the FDA, this will be one of the first diagnostic scans which can distinguish not only identify a tumor's origin and location, but also provide data on the type (histology) of that tumor.
 Armed with this information, physicians and patients will be able to make more informed treatment choices.

-Robert G Uzzo, MD, FACS - Chair, Department of Surgical Oncology; Attending Surgeon, Urologic Oncology, chairman of Fox Chase Cancer Center’s department of surgery, will present the results of this Phase III study entitled Multicenter Phase III REDECT trial with 124 I-girentuximab-PET/CT for the pre-surgical Detection of Clear Cell Renal Carcinoma (cc(RCC)" at the "Late Breaking" session of the AUA in San Francisco on Tuesday, June 1.
+Robert G. Uzzo, MD, FACS - Professor, Department of Surgical Oncology; Chair, Department of Surgery ; Co-Leader, Genitourinary Cancer Treatment, chairman of Fox Chase Cancer Center’s department of surgery, will present the results of this Phase III study entitled Multicenter Phase III REDECT trial with 124 I-girentuximab-PET/CT for the pre-surgical Detection of Clear Cell Renal Carcinoma (cc(RCC)" at the "Late Breaking" session of the AUA in San Francisco on Tuesday, June 1.

 124I-girentuximab is a monoclonal antibody that binds to a unique protein expressed highly on the most common and lethal type of kidney cancer (clear cell renal cell carcinoma).
 When injected intravenously as part of a PET/CT scan, it gives histological information providing useful non-invasive clinical insights to a renal masses biologic properties.
 The PET imaging with 124I-girentuximab (REDECTANE) is a cutting-edge type of molecular imaging tool.
 Researchers at Fox Chase Cancer Center have led accrual nationally to this important Phase III trial.